usingMaths.com

 << PreviousNext >>

-The my keyword is used to declare variables.
+The my keyword is used to declare variables in Perl.

-Variables names are appended with the $ symbol.
+Variables names are prepended with the $ symbol.

 if(){